 Being a Maa

 Being Married for four and a half years now, my life was never so wonderful & content.
 My relationship with my husband actually completed 10 years this June which includes 6.5 years of courtship too.
 We always thought we completed each other and wouldn’t agree more on that until the day our daughter stepped into our lives.
 We were blessed with our baby girl ‘Tiya’ on 7th of June 2014 and from that very first moment our lives was not the same any more.
 For me, one more label got attached to my identity considerably the most priced one till now i.e of a Mother.
-The identity with full of emotions & responsibility ready to take on the world, of course with some inhibitions & apprehensions along the way.
+The identity with full of emotions & responsibility ready to take on the world, of course with some inhibitions & apprehensions as well along the way.

 I can’t forget the moment my angel was born into this beautiful world & enriched our soul with an exceptional feeling never felt before.
 That first sight of twinkly sparkling eyes staring at me just after the moment she was born, is eternally imprinted in my mind for life.
 Even though I knew that newborns can’t see clearly for first couple of weeks, I still couldn’t comprehend the feeling that she was looking straight into my eyes.
-Since she was my firstborn I was expecting the most usual things to happen but much to my assumption, it was indeed a smooth sail.
+Since she is my firstborn I was expecting the most usual things to happen but much to my assumption, it was indeed a smooth sail.
 More evidently because she didn’t cried at all just after birth like the most other babies do.
 When the doctor placed her over my chest, the world just stopped for me at that moment & I could only remember her eyes & face.
 And before I knew, I was already in love head over heels with my little princess.
 Nevertheless, that very first look of her with those intriguing eyes still leaves me with endless emotions every time I think of it.

 Being an alone child, I was always skeptical about the over protective upbringing by my parents especially my mother.
 I always discussed & sometimes argued about the ways she didn’t let me do certain things on my own & believe me those things were undoubtedly the most petty ones.
 Those discussions / arguments never ended on the same note as we both had a different perspective to look at.
 Till date I had carried those strong aspects into my life until I became a mother myself.
 Suddenly all the viewpoints of my mom which I offended till now started mirroring in my thoughts. & I never felt so intrigued & guilty at the same time.
 Although there is no second thought that the aspects were indeed different while we argued in the past but today I am standing on the other side of the fence. & I hate to admit it that I precisely echo my mother’s thoughts without any hitch.
 It was rightly said, Never judge anyone unless you step into one’s shoes.
 I now understand the words she used to tell me – “You will know once you become a Mother.”
 I couldn’t agree more on this today.